You are currently viewing Understanding the Legal Process of PLC Registration in Chennai

 2) Issuance of share certificates

 Following a Pvt ltd company incorporation, the business must issue share certificates within two months of the incorporation date.
 Share certificates must be issued within two months after the date of the share allocation if additional shares are allotted to existing or new owners.
-Within a month of the day the company receives the document of transfer, share certificates must be issued to the transferee in the case of transfer of shares.
+Within a month of the day the company receives the transfer document, share certificates must be issued to the transferee in the case of transfer of shares.

 3) Compliance with annual ROC filing requirements